RichardBekoe/fullstack-interview-task/README.md

 ## Deliverables

-- New and updated routes
+New and updated routes

-- Admin - localhost:8083
+Admin - localhost:8083
-- `/admin/investments/:id` get an investment record by id using the admin service
+- `/admin/investments/:id` GET an investment record by id using the admin service
+- `/admin/users/report` POST user holdings report to /investments/export route

 ## Requirements